 The Anchor Inn at Epney near Gloucester is busy little pub with a pleasant lounge overlooking the river.
 Serves home-cooked food.

 The Apple Tree Inn in Minsterworth is a 16th century country pub serving traditional British fare, as well as the usual array...

-Lovely little pub in a picturesque rural village, serving down-to-earth food at good prices.
+The Black Horse Inn in Cranham near Gloucester is a lovely little pub in a picturesque rural village, serving down-to-earth food...

-Family-friendly riverside freehouse on the banks of the Severn.
-Serves lunch and is particularly popular at weekends.
+The Boat Inn in Ashleworth in Gloucester is a family-friendly riverside freehouse on the banks of the Severn.
+Serves lunch and...